-Does the entity have an anti-corruption or anti-bribery Policy?
+4. Does the entity have an anti-corruption or anti-bribery Policy?
 If yes, provide details in brief and if available, provide a web-link to the Policy.

 Yes.
 The Company has implemented the anti-bribery and anti-corruption Policy together with its governance framework.
-The Company is committed to the company is committed to the company in the company is committed to the company has implemented the company in the company of the company is committed to the company in the company is company in the company in the company is company in the company in the company is company in the comconducting business in an honest and ethical manner and displays zero-tolerance towards bribery and corruption.
-All employees of the Company or any Group Company or any person working on behalf of the Company in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners, sponsors, or any other person associated with the Company, wherever located are bound by the Policy to uphold all laws relevant to countering bribery and corruption in all the jurisdictions in which the Company operates.
+The Company is committed to conducting business in an honest and ethical manner and displays zero-tolerance towards bribery and corruption.
+All employees of the Company or any Group Company or any person working on behalf of the Company in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners, sponsors, or any other person associated with the Company operates.
 As an organisation driven by ethics and fairness, Syngene is committed to conducting its business activities in accordance with all applicable laws and regulations that prohibit bribery or corruption.
 This prohibition against bribery and corruption is a cornerstone of Syngene's commitment to conducting business in an ethical manner, which is one of the core values reflected in Syngene's Code of Ethics and Business Conduct.
 Syngene expects all its employees and business partners to abide by the anti-bribery anti-corruption standards.